simonespa/machine-learning-playground/README.md

 Make sure to have a suitable stable version of `Python` 3.x and `pip` installed on your machine.
 Consider using [Pyenv](https://github.com/pyenv/pyenv#installation) to manage your Python versions.

-The desired Python version can now be set by running `pyenv install 3.n.m`, where `n` and `m` are the minor and patch version respectively.
+The desired Python version can be set by running `pyenv install 3.n.m`, where `n` and `m` are the minor and patch version respectively.
 If you are not sure which version to install, you can check the available ones by running `pyenv install --list`.

 > Please read [Python Version](#python-version) section to check what's the latest python version compatible with the installed packages.